 Aphasia is a form of communication problem that arises as a result of a stroke.
 The damage to the part of the brain controlling language causes this issue.
 Aphasia poses problems in talking, reading, writing, or even understanding.
 The patient practices and relearns language skills and is taught to use other ways for effective communication by the therapist.

 An articulation disorder is when the patient faces difficulty in producing particular sounds or consistently mispronounces some.
 For instance, some pronounce rabbit as “wabbit”, not being able to pronounce the “r” sound.
 These difficulties are commonly addressed by scheduling one-on-one sessions with the S-LP (therapist).

-Effective exercises in language-speech therapy for adults include
+Effective exercises in language-speech therapy in Vancouver for adults include

 - Improving cognitive-communication using problem-solving, memory, organization, and other techniques.

 - Conversational techniques to address social communication issues.